k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agents_and_tools.md

 ### Project Implementation Agents

-Implementation agents extend the built-in types to accomplish domain-specific goals.
+Implementation agents extend the built-in agents to accomplish domain-specific goals.
 These are Broadway flows tagged to handle specific domains or request types.

-**Example:** A `loans_subagent` tag identifies an agent specialized for banking loan inquiries.
+Example: A `loans_subagent` tag identifies an agent specialized for banking loan inquiries.

-A typical subagent flow includes:
+A typical subagent includes a combination of logic steps along with LLMAgent usage.
+In this way a better controlled and reliable flow is achieved.

+The LLMAgent decides on tools activation and response formulation according to:

 1. **Predefined Domain Data** - Retrieved using a DBCommand actor
 2. **Schema Information** - Relevant tables for SQL crafting
 3. **System Prompt** - Agent goals and behavioral guidelines
 4. **User Prompt** - The refined user query
 5. **Tool List** - Available tools the AI can invoke
-6. **LLMAgent Call** - Where the LLM decides on tool activation and response formulation